Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Noise Analysis

 \subsection{Noise model}

-Qubits encoded in ions suffer dephasing errors much more rapidly than they suffer spin flips.
-To model this noise bias, we have that ions dephase with rate $\gamma_Z$, and spin flips occur at a rate $\gamma_X$.
-The {\it noise bias} is thus defined as $\eta = \gamma_Z / \gamma_X$.
-Unless we specify otherwise, we will always take $\eta \sim 10^4$, as this is a typical value for qubits encoded in electronic ground state sublevels.
-For convenience we will work in units where $\gamma_Z = 1$.
+Qubits encoded in ions are usually much more vunerable to dephasing errors than spin flips.
+Assuming that the qubits dephase with a rate $\gamma_Z=1/T_2^*$, and depolarise at a rate $\gamma_X=1/T_1$, we define the \emph{noise bias} of the system as $\eta = \gamma_Z / \gamma_X$.
+We will work in units where $\gamma_Z = 1$, scaling our dynamics to the characteristic decoherence rate of a single, unprotected qubit.
+The actual value of $\eta$ will vary greatly between experiments, but for qubits encoded in magnetically-sensitive electronic ground state sublevels it is typically $\eta\approx10^4-10^7$.